cullenjett/react-ssr-boilerplate/README.md

 # React Server Side Rendering Boilerplate ⚛️🎨

 Tools like [create-react-app](https://github.com/facebook/create-react-app) have made setting up client-side React apps trivial, but transitioning to SSR is still kind of a pain in the ass.
-[Next.js](https://nextjs.org) is a powerhouse, and the [Razzle](https://github.com/jaredpalmer/razzle) tool looks like an absolute beast, but sometimes you just want to see the whole picture.
-This is a sample setup for full-featured, server-rendered React applications.
+[Next.js](https://nextjs.org) is a powerhouse, and the [Razzle](https://github.com/jaredpalmer/razzle) tool looks like an absolute beast, but sometimes you just want to see the whole enchilada running your app.
+This is a sample setup for fully featured, server-rendered React applications.

 **What's included:**